dobin/ace-firefist/README.md

 If you want to write code by yourself, be it Recipes or Makers:
 * [How To Use](docs/howtouse.md)

-For more details about the recipes, see:
+For an overview and more details about the recipes, see:
 * [Recipe Overview](docs/recipe-overview.md)